romeerez/orchid-orm/docs/src/guide/migration-commands.md

 ## migrate

-Migrate command will run all not applied yet migrations, sequentially in order:
+Migrate command will run all not applied yet migrations, sequentially in order.
+After applying migrations, it will also run `recurrent` migrations if they exist.

 ```sh
 npm run db migrate